Harrysdad2/Harrysdad2.github.io/_posts/2008-1-1-Fusedglass.md

 title: Fused Glass
 ---

 In early 2016 I did one of Jo’s one day taster sessions in fused glass at [Hannah Stained Glass](https://www.hannahstainedglass.com/){:target="_blank"}.
-In addition to good food and company, I learnt how to use glass sheet, powders and frits (like glass gravel) to make an obect.
+In addition to good food and company, I learnt how to use glass sheet, powders and frits (like glass gravel) to make an object.
 Using a base of clear glass, you build up a picture which is then fused in Jo’s kiln.
 There is a lot of science to it and a whole load of different techniques but the process is fun and very therapeutic.
 My piece of work was a representation of our house and garden.

 ![Garden]({{ site.baseurl }}/images/garden.jpg)